tom-howard/ros2/docs/course/part1.md

 ---
 title: "Part 1: Getting Started with ROS 2"
-description: Learn the basics of ROS 2 and become familiar with some key tools and principles, allowing you to program robots and work with ROS2 applications effectively.
+description: Learn the basics of ROS 2 and become familiar with some key tools and principles, allowing you to program robots and work with ROS 2 applications effectively.
 ---

 ## Introduction